cosimoNigro/ifae_beamer_template/README.md

 # IFAE beamer template

-An unofficial beamer template for IFAE presentation.
+An unofficial beamer template for a presentation by a member of the Institut de Física d'Altes Energies (IFAE).